Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L4_Memory and Data 2, Integers 1.md

   printf("a && b = %d\n", a && b);//
 }
 ```
-note: C treates a value of 0 in any form, NULL and '0/', as False, and anything else as true
+note: C treats a value of 0 in any form, NULL and '0/', as False, and anything else as true
 - in the case of &&, the non-zero are evaluated in non-binary representation (hex or decimal)
 - it does not matter what representations a and b are in, binary, hex, decimal, but it is only evaluated based on 'non-zero-ness'